|Radio and TV Advertising

 - Inquire about the production and placement options.
 Please see the produced radio and TV options we have provided.
 If these options aren’t ideal, you can work with your local radio stations to inquire about production.
 Generally, radio and some TV stations will produce ads at no charge if you purchase advertising time.
 If not, contact your local video production firm.

 Contact your local TV and radio outlets for pricing, availability and placement.
-Typically, there are advertising contacts listed on your local TV’s and radio’s websites.
+Typically, there are advertising contacts listed on your local TV and radio station's websites.